 - Informal procedure (only if both parties agree) - Within ten working days of receiving the complaint - Meet with complainant to discuss the complaint - Provide notice to the respondent.
-Formal Procedure will be completed in 60 calendar days from receipt of a complaint within the first 10 working days of receiving a complaint. - Begin formal investigation - Interview the respondent - Appeals of College Response to Complaint Appeals request can be made of the College President or MCCS Director of Human Resources - An investigation is complete when the pertinent supervisor, EO Officer, or Student Code of Conduct Officer determine that no additional fact finding is required - Action upon findings from the investigation
+Formal Procedure will be completed in 60 calendar days from receipt of a complaint. - Interview the respondent - Appeals of College Response to Complaint Appeals request can be made of the College President or MCCS Director of Human Resources - An investigation is complete when the pertinent supervisor, EO Officer, or Student Code of Conduct Officer determine that no additional fact finding is required - Action upon findings from the investigation